-If you have been abused or neglected at Mar Ka Nursing Home, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Mar Ka Nursing Home, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Who is Mar Ka Nursing Home?

 Mar Ka Nursing Home is a for-profit nursing home operating in St. Clair County.
 It provides residents with 76 registered beds and is Medicare and Medicaid approved.
 Among their services are rehabilitation, therapy, and nursing care.
 Mar Ka Nursing Home is located at 201 South 10th Street, Mascoutah, IL and may be reached through telephone number 618-566-8000.
 The Illinois Nursing Home Care Act and Department of Public Health govern Mar Ka Nursing Home.